Newly Admitted Graduate Students

 Register for Courses

-- Review the first-term course recommendations we attached to your admission email.
+- Review the first-term course recommendations we attached to your admission email from the College of Business.
 Note the Course Reference Number (CRN) associated with each course.

 - Dropping, adding, and withdrawing: